 Life insurance can feel complicated and can definitely be scary to think about.
 But courageously moving through a little discomfort now can be better than thinking about what could happen if you’re no longer able to provide for loved ones.
 By examining your needs and matching them with the available options, you can make a smart decision and put yourself and your family in the best position to grow and succeed long-term.
 With all of the strategies and products available, it can feel daunting.
 But if you want to talk it out with an advisor dedicated to supporting your needs, we’re here to help see which direction makes the most sense for you.

-Did you know that as a Unitus member you have exclusive access to the advisors at MEMBERS Financial Services?
+Did you know that as a Unitus member you have exclusive access to Unitus Financial Advisors?
 Consultations are always at no-cost and no-obligation.
-To start the dialogue, call or email Shelly Geweke today – 503.423.8519 / email@example.com.
+To start the dialogue, call or email Shelly Geweke today – 503.423.8519 / firstname.lastname@example.org.

 What financial topics would you like to learn more about?
 Email Shelly and let us know!
 Your question might be featured in an upcoming Connections Newsletter!

 Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor.
 CBSI is under contract with the financial institution to make securities available to members.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
 CUNA Brokerage Services, Inc., is a registered broker/dealer in all fifty states of the United States of America.